Badging the Library: Part 1

 The conversation about badge integration with libraries is just getting started.
 This series will continue in a second post to talk more about the "how" of badge integration.
 In the meantime, here are some additional resources to learn about badges and how they are starting to be used in libraryland.

 YALSA Badges for Lifelong Learning: Probably the biggest library-related badge project currently underway.
-Quite a few good posts on their blog, a podcast, and other information to help you learn more about badges.
+Quite a few good posts on their blog and other information to help you learn more about badges.